Reverse Alphabet

 Reverse Alphabet is a simple yet powerful tool that takes any individual word as input and promptly returns its reverse.

-Using Truebit to Execute Reverse Alphabet
+Using Truebit To Execute Reverse Alphabet

 We use Truebit to execute the Reserver alphabet task to get a verified result.

-The code
+The Code

 You can find the Reverse Alphabet example within the folder truebit-nextgen-examples/function-tasks/<language>/reverse-alphabet